Entanglement entropy from entanglement contour: higher dimensions: Entanglement contour for spherical regions in CFTs

-where $\mathcal{E}_i$ is just the part of $\mathcal{E}_{\mathcal{A}}$ that correspond the subset $\mathcal{A}_i$ under this fine correspondence.
-See Fig.\ref{2} for a graphical description of this construction.
+See the right figure in Fig.\ref{2} for a graphical description of this correspondence and see \cite{Wen:2018whg,Wen:2020ech} for more details.
 Also the similar construction is conducted for WCFT in \cite{Wen:2018mev} in the context of AdS$_3$/WCFT correspondence \cite{Detournay:2012pc,Compere:2013bya}.

-We would like to generalize the above construction to higher dimensions and read the contour functions for ball-shaped regions holographically.
-The key of the Rindler method is the construction of the Rindler transformation that maps the entanglement wedge $\mathcal{W}_{\mathcal{A}}$ of a $d$-dimensional static ball $\mathcal{A}$ in Poincare AdS$_{d+1}$ to a hyperbolic black hole $\widetilde{AdS}_{d+1}$ \eqref{hyperbolic}, which can be written as
+Here we generalize the above construction to static spherical regions $A$ in higher dimensions.
+For spherical regions, the modular Hamiltonian is local and generates a local geometrical flow, which we call the modular flow.
+The modular flow in the Rindler spacetime is parametrized by the Rindler time.
+One can extend the Rindler transformations in the boundary field theory to the bulk.
+The bulk Rinder transformations will map the entanglement wedge $\mathcal{W}_{ A}$ of $A$ to a hyperbolic black hole $\widetilde{AdS}_{d+1}$ \eqref{hyperbolic}, which can be written as a slicing of AdS$_2$ spacetime,